Category Archives: Travel

 Finally, we settled on a pre-owned Mitsubishi Pajero based upon the monster winter performance of Javid Bakshi‘s bulldog Pajero.
 I was not too happy with the diesel versus petrol (and spares/service) compromise but what to do?

 Out of the blue Jamshed was offered an exquisitely well-maintained Suzuki Grand Vitara and jumped at the chance.
 The petrol-only Grand Vitara is a full-time 4WD off-roader with legendary Suzuki build quality.
-It had been imported fully built-up from Japan and ticked all the required boxes plus quite a few more – a timeless design, an excellent driving position, Suzuki reliability and ease-of-service and, most importantly, sedan-like comfort on highways.
+It had been imported fully built-up from Japan and ticked all the required boxes plus quite a few more – a timeless design, Suzuki reliability and ease-of-service, and, most importantly, sedan-like comfort on highways.

 Off-road enthusiasts like to christen their vehicles and ‘Husky‘ is the name bestowed upon Jamshed’s new ride complete with a bobble-head mascot.